First tips & ideas for fun water games with children

 Step-by-step instructions:

-1. This water game is one of the classics at children's birthday parties.
-It's super easy to implement and is great fun for all kids.
+1. This water game is a classic at children's birthday parties.
+It's super easy to set up and a lot of fun for all kids.
 First fill a large tub or paddling pool with water.

-2. Then place some apples in it.
+2. Then put some apples in.
 They float on the surface.
-Apple slices are better for smaller children.
+For younger children, apple slices are more suitable.

-3. Now play: The player kneels in front of the tub and places their hands on their back.
+3. Now play: The player kneels in front of the tub and puts their hands behind their back.
 Then they lean over the water and try to catch the apples using only their mouth.

 4. The referee, preferably a parent, watches the clock.
-How many apples do the players fish out in two minutes?
+How many apples can the players catch in two minutes?

-5. Whoever retrieves the most apples from the water within the given time wins this game.
+5. Whoever pulls the most apples out of the water in the given time wins this game.

 Shovel race